Ende Regency: Administration

 Note: (a) including the kelurahan of Ndorurea. (b) comprising the five kelurahan of Mbongawani, Paupanda, Rukunlima, Tanjung and Tetandara.

 (c) comprising three kelurahan (Mautapaga, Rewarangga and Rewarangga Selatan) and three desa. (d) comprising four kelurahan - Kelimutu, Onekore, Paupire and Potulando.

 (e) comprising four kelurahan (Kota Raja, Kota Ratu, Roworena and Roworena Barat) and six desa. (f) comprising two kelurahan (Wolotopo and Wolotolo Timur) and twelve desa.

 (g) including the kelurahan of Bokasape. (h) including the kelurahan of Wolojita. (j) including the kelurahan of Wolosambi.

 (k) a new district created since 2010 by splitting of existing neighbouring districts.

 (m) the 2010 Census population of the new Lepembuso Kelisoke District is included with the figure for the districts from which it was split. (n) including the kelurahan of Detusoko.

+Economy

+Historically, copra has been a major exported good from Ende, with the highest production in coastal areas surrounding the main town.
+The dry coastal areas were not suitable for the planting of rice or food crops, and hence coconut trees became an agricultural mainstay.
+The industry has however languished since the 1990s due to competition from palm oil plantations elsewhere in the country.
+Other significant agricultural products include rice and coffee.